mre/mre.github.io.v2/blog/2018-go-io-testing.md

 * *Simple testability*: No mocks or temporary files.
 * *Separation of concerns*: Each function does exactly one thing.
 * *Easier code re-use*: The `doSomething()` function will work with any `io.Reader` and can be called from other places.
 We can even move it to its own library if we want.

+On Reddit, user [soapysops](https://www.reddit.com/user/soapysops) made an [important remark](https://www.reddit.com/r/golang/comments/86f4gw/refactoring_go_code_to_avoid_file_io_in_unit_tests/dw4l2bq/):
+> In general, I prefer to not accept a file name in an API.
+A file name doesn't give users enough control.
+It doesn't let you use an unusual encoding, special file permissions, or a bytes.Buffer instead of an actual file, for example.
+Accepting a file name adds a huge dependency to the code: the file system, along with all of its associated OS specific stuff.
+>
+> So I probably would have eliminated the file name based API and only exposed one based on io.Reader.
+That way, you have complete code coverage, fast tests, and far fewer edge cases to worry about.

+I totally agree with that sentiment.

+The refactoring above is just the first step towards better architecture.
+There is definitely a lot more you can do.

+Also, often times you can't simply change the user-facing API easily, because the API might be public and might already have users.
+In these cases, small, incremental steps are a step in the right direction.